The Lord of the Rings Online: Riders of Rohan: War-steed traits and skills

 In addition to the 3 War-Steed types, each type has 3 different trait-trees: Red Dawn, Riddermark, and Rohirrim.
-As the war-steed levels up, player receives points which can be spend in each trait-tree.
+As the war-steed levels up, player receives points which can be spent in each trait-tree.
 As players spends points in one of the 3 trees, they will unlock passive bonuses and more mounted combat skills.
 In addition, more potent traits are unlocked as players spends points in a given tree.
 Each tree is different for every class, resulting in multiple configurations for players to choose from.
 Despite the class differences, Red Dawn focuses more on offense; Riddermark focuses on a balance of offense, maneuverability, and survival; and the Rohirrim trait-tree focuses on maneuverability and survival.

 As traits-trees are filled out, Mount Skills become available.
 These skills directly affect how war-steeds behave (e.g., one skill causes a war-steed to automatically follow an enemy).
 In this manner, Mount Skills can be thought of as skills that the war-steeds themselves possess (although they are still found in the character Skills Panel).
 In addition to Mount Skills, each class will be granted separate Mounted Class Skills.
 The first 3 skills granted are stances that reflect what role the player is filling: Red Dawn, Riddermark, and Rohirrim.
 War-steed types, traits, and skills/stances are independent of each other, and each set of combinations will differ by class.
 This provides great variety of playstyles, allowing each player to find their own mix of damage and survivability.